12 Bob Haircut Trends That Are Going To Be Everywhere This Year

 The “mushroom” bob

-Michele Antiga, signature colorist and stylist at Gielly Green in London, predicts that the “mushroom” bob (smooth, sleek and rounded, just like a mushroom) will reign supreme this year.
-Much like this cut on Carina Pranz, the length sits at the chin, but the key to this style, says Stéphane Ferreira, expert stylist and color specialist at Live True London, is the rounded ends which are flicked under using a round brush or straighteners.
+Michele Antiga, signature colourist and stylist at Gielly Green, predicts that the “mushroom” bob (smooth, sleek and rounded, just like a mushroom) will reign supreme this year.
+Much like this cut on Carina Pranz, the length sits at the chin, but the key to this style, says Stéphane Ferreira, expert stylist and colour specialist at Live True London, is the rounded ends which are flicked under using a round brush or straighteners.
 The mushroom bob is a cut that Anita Rice and Stephen Buller of Buller + Rice hair salon are putting on a pedestal for 2024, too.
 It doesn’t have to be super short, though.
 This is the kind of bob that looks equally as good when it grows out and tumbles nonchalantly around your face, say Rice and Buller: “It should look polished and full, but have a tousled quality to it,” they add.
-Style accidentally perfect waves like these with a curling wand like ghd Curve Classic Wave Wand.
+Fashion accidentally perfect waves like these with a curling wand such as ghd Curve Classic Wave Wand, $270.

+The Renaissance provides inspiration for the baroque bob, which embodies the ornate curves and intricate filigree work on imposing European architecture and artwork in the form of voluminous curves and waves, says Antiga.
+“This kind of hair artistry lends an expensive look,” he adds.
+Ask your stylist for a blunt cut with face-framing layers, which you can flip to the side and style with a blow-dry brush like BaByliss Elegant Hot Air Brush, $103.45.

 The micro bob

-“The micro bob is set to be a major trend this year,” says Neil Moodie, founder of the Neil Moodie Studio in London’s Spitalfields.
+“The micro bob is set to be a major trend this year,” says Neil Moodie, founder of the Neil Moodie Studio.
 “It’s essentially the shortest bob before entering ‘short hair territory’, resting delicately between the jawline and cheekbone and grazing the bottom of the ear,” says Moodie.
-This is a style that took the late ’80s and early ’90s by storm, but it’s still as wearable today.
+This is a style that took the late '80s and early '90s by storm, adds Moodie, but it’s still as wearable today.
 “It offers timeless appeal,” says Moodie, “and there’s the option to pair it with a fringe, whether at eyebrow length or shorter.”
 The best part?
-“As it grows out, you can explore various other bob styles,” says Moodie, like the “box” bob or the blunt bob.
+“As it grows out, you can explore various other bob styles,” says Neil, like the “box” bob or the blunt bob.

 The soft box bob